ARCTraining/swd3_sw_dev/03-datastructures.md

    use?
 1. What about when there are multiple meanings for a verb or a noun?

-## Dictionary implemented with lists
+## Solution 1: Dictionary implemented with lists

 ```python
 from typing import List, Text, Tuple